-- Item 19: Statewide Information System: KFF Family Services Counselor Supervisors along with Children's Legal Services, Placement Coordinator, Program Support Supervisor and REVMAX will continue to monitor timely entry of goals, status, placements and demographic characteristics of every child in the statewide information system. - Item 20: Written Case Plan: KFF will assess the case planning process to promote increased parental involvement in the case plan process. - Item 23: Termination of Parental Rights: Children's Legal Services and KFF Adoption Supervisor will continue to monitor the timeliness of the TPR petitions, TPR requirements including TPR appeals. - Item 24: Notice of Hearings and Reviews to Caregivers: KFF has worked with Children's Legal Services to develop a Caregiver Notification Letter that provides the caregiver with the name of the CLS attorney that is assigned to the case and notification of court hearings and case staffing. - Item 28: Foster and Adoptive Parent Training: KFF will continue to reassess the PRIDE program, utilize the internal Quality Foster Parent Workgroup and enhance the training provided. - Item 29: Array of Services: KFF's COO will continue to be actively involved in the statewide Service Array Workgroup to address specific service array issues. - Item 32: Coordination of CFSP Services with Other Federal Programs: Will continue to utilize the established process through KFF's REVMAX department and services that are coordinated through DCF.
-REVMAX will continue to meet monthly to discuss Medicaid within the Child Welfare System. - Item 34: Requirements for Criminal Background Checks: The Program Director for foster care/ adoptions will continue to monitor to ensure that federal requirements for criminal background clearances as related to licensing or approving foster care and adoptive placements and has a case planning process that includes provisions for addressing the safety of foster care and adoptive placements for children. - Item 35: Diligent Recruitment of Foster and Adoptive Homes: KFF will continue to recruit foster homes utilizing the QPI standards in recruitment and utilize the recruiter position as well as the foster parent liaison staff position for recruitment activities. - Item 36: State Use of Cross-Jurisdictional Resources for Permanent Placements: KFF's ICPC staff will continue to monitor the timeliness of completing incoming home study requests.
+- Item 19: Statewide Information System: KFF Family Services Counselor Supervisors along with Children's Legal Services, Placement Coordinator, Program Support Supervisor and REVMAX will continue to monitor timely entry of goals, status, placements and demographic characteristics of every child in the statewide information system. - Item 20: Written Case Plan: The FSC will meet with the parents and child(ren) to discuss the case planning process.
+The parents will be invited to attend the Case Transfer Staffing in person or by phone.
+Parents will be invited to attend the Case Planning Conference that will occur on the same day as the arraignment and include the parents' counsel, parents, GAL program, GAL attorney, KFF and CLS attorney.
+The parents are noticed of this date/time at the Shelter Hearing by the court.
+A training will be provided to supervisors with an emphasis on Supervisory Consultations related to the adequacy of initial and ongoing case planning. - Item 23: Termination of Parental Rights: Children's Legal Services and KFF's Judicial Program Director and Adoption Supervisor continues to monitor the timeliness of the TPR petitions, TPR requirements including TPR appeals. - Item 24: Notice of Hearings and Reviews to Caregivers: KFF has worked with Children's Legal Services to develop a Caregiver Notification Letter that provides the caregiver with the name of the CLS attorney that is assigned to the case and notification of court hearings and case staffing. - Item 28: Foster and Adoptive Parent Training: KFF will continue to reassess the PRIDE program, utilize the internal Quality Foster Parent Workgroup and enhance the training provided. - Item 29: Array of Services: KFF's COO will continue to be actively involved in the statewide Service Array Workgroup to address specific service array issues. - Item 32: Coordination of CFSP Services with Other Federal Programs: Will continue to utilize the established process through KFF's REVMAX department and services that are coordinated through DCF.
+REVMAX will continue to meet monthly to discuss Medicaid within the Child Welfare System. - Item 34: Requirements for Criminal Background Checks: The Program Director for foster care/ adoptions will continue to monitor to ensure that federal requirements for criminal background clearances as related to licensing or approving foster care and adoptive placements and has a case planning process that includes provisions for

+- addressing the safety of foster care and adoptive placements for children.
+This is done on all judicial cases which includes the adoption placement home studies. - Item 35: Diligent Recruitment of Foster and Adoptive Homes: KFF will continue to recruit foster homes utilizing the QPI standards in recruitment and utilize the recruiter position as well as the foster parent liaison staff position for recruitment activities. - Item 36: State Use of Cross-Jurisdictional Resources for Permanent Placements: The KFF ICPC-OCS Liaison/KFF Program Support Supervisor continues to monitor the timeless of completing incoming ICPC and OCS home study requests.
+The KFF ICPC-OCS Liaison/KFF Program Support Supervisor also monitors outgoing ICPC and OCS home study requests to ensure timely follow up with other states and counties as needed.